 Lip Balm Labeling Requirements (for Selling Online)

-Selling lip balm online versus selling lip balm in person (or having it sold for you in a brick-and-mortar) may have different labeling requirements depending on where you live.
+Selling handmade lip balm online versus selling handmade lip balm in person (or having it sold for you in a brick-and-mortar) may have different labeling requirements depending on where you live.

-For some individuals, a manufacturing address and contact information is required to appear on the label when selling your lip balm in a physical location.
+For some individuals, a manufacturing address and contact information are required to appear on the label when selling your lip balm in a physical location.

 Alternately, when selling lip balm online, a website URL may take the place of this information, assuming that the website has an address and contact information provided.